ayzg/cmake-ssgmono-prototype/README.md

 ## Purpose
 Eventually, any big project will need to separate concerns into smalled subproject.
-I created this for the **C& Compiler**, a huge project which required separating into multiple subprojects - or else it would be unamanagable.
+I created this for the **C& Compiler**, a huge project which required separating into multiple subprojects - or else it would be unmanagable.

 While CMake advertises support for such a structure, setting it up and getting every detail correct is a non-trivial task.
 Much of the work includes properly setting up a configure file for a package so